gabriel4649/JMdictDB/README.txt

 [*4]
 For more information on usernames, passwords, and the .pgpass file, see the Postgresql docs:
-  30.13  Client Interfaces / libpq / The Password File
+  31.15  Client Interfaces / libpq / The Password File
-  30.1   Client Interfaces / libpq / Database Connection -
+  31.1   Client Interfaces / libpq / Database Connection -
             Control Functions
-  21     Server Administration / Client Authentication
+  19     Server Administration / Client Authentication
-  sec VI Refernece / Postgresql Client Applications / -
+  sec VI Reference / Postgresql Client Applications / -
             psql / Usage / Connecting to a Database Note that chapter numbers are Postgresql version dependent.
-Numbers given are for Postgres version 8.3.5.
+Numbers given are for Postgres version 9.2.

 ===
 EOF